 Yes, I do think that back then there were much more opportunities: nowadays there are people that study Mandarin only for the seek of moving to China, thus the competition increased.
-However, if you can speak Chinese I think that there are still more opportunity in China than in Europe.
+However, if you can speak Chinese I think that there is still more opportunity in China than in Europe.

-You told me that, before moving to Shanghai, you lived for awhile in Beijing.
+You told me that, before moving to Shanghai, you lived for a while in Beijing.
 Do you prefer to live in Shanghai or Beijing?
 Why?

 It’s difficult to answer because Shanghai has been like a second home to me.
-In Beijing I was a student and a tourist.
-The topic of my master thesis was the interior design of the traditional houses of Beijing, the so called siheyuan, so I used to go there often.
+In Beijing, I was a student and a tourist.
+The topic of my master thesis was the interior design of the traditional houses of Beijing, the so-called siheyuan, so I used to go there often.

 In Shanghai you live in the street, it’s more chaotic, it remembers me a bit the South of Italy.
 Beijing is more silent, more discreet, more secret.
 This is also a result of the architecture, which has conditioned the lifestyle of the citizens.
-In Beijing you have the siheyuan with their internal court.
+In Beijing, you have the siheyuan with their internal court.
 But in Shanghai you get the shikumen, small houses with two or three floors with no internal courts.
 So there isn’t the same privacy.